CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 Starting Internet connection
 ----------------------------

-The support of [LORANGA](https://www.alegrefactory.com/loranga) board has been kindly provided by the team from "La Fabrica Alegre" company.
+The support of [LORANGA](https://www.alegrefactory.com/loranga) board has been realized in collaboration with "La Fabrica Alegre" development team.

 They have the following [test github](https://github.com/edu986/test_ppp) to explain the installation of the support of the LORANGA board.
 Note that the wvdial method explained for 3G USB dongles is currently not working with the LORANGA board.